How to Get the Support You Need After a Cancer Diagnosis

 For people diagnosed with some of the most common cancers, like prostate cancer and breast cancer, more than 90 percent can expect to live five years or longer after their diagnosis – with high cure rates.
 Additionally, for many people diagnosed with incurable disease, improvements in chronic care management have made it so that cancer survivors are able to manage and control their disease for many years after their initial diagnosis.
 However, despite these positive trends, cancer survivorship remains a difficult journey for many.
 A majority of cancer survivors experience significant fatigue.
 Long-term side effects like depression, anxiety, post-traumatic stress disorder, chronic pain, and neuropathy can be problematic, even years after treatment ends.
 So, what can you do to stay emotionally and physically healthy after a cancer diagnosis?

 Make your needs known.

-Cancer survivors shy away from discussing these issues with their doctors for a number of reasons.
-For example, they may think that bringing up troubling symptoms, side effects, or psychosocial issues will distract their doctor from the work of curing their cancer.
-Or, they want to be treated as aggressively as possible and may worry that if they bring up certain treatment-related issues the dosage of their chemotherapy will be reduced or they will be given a break from treatment.
+Cancer survivors shy away from discussing these issues with their providers for a number of reasons.
+Some survivors think that bringing up troubling symptoms, side effects, or psychosocial issues will distract their doctor from the work of curing their cancer.
+Others may want to be treated as aggressively as possible and fear that bringing up a treatment-related issue, such as neuropathy, may lead to their chemotherapy dosage being reduced or their radiation treatments being put on hold.